-All arrangements for ordering, storing, controlling and signing of cheques will be made by the Chief Financial Officer.
+All arrangements for ordering, storing, controlling and signing of manual cheques will be made by the Chief Financial Officer.
+Arrangements for cheques relating to the creditors system will be made by the Senior Revenues Manager.

 12.4 Review

 A review must be carried out by the Chief Financial Officer at least once every five years of all services provided by the Council's Bankers.